-New: Mixed Reality Capture (Early Access)
+New: Mixed Reality Capture (Beta)

 Create compelling spectating experiences for mixed reality applications using the new Mixed Reality Capture functionality, which makes it easy to composite real players into a virtual play space!

-The early access Mixed Reality Capture support has three components: video input, calibration, and in-game compositing.
+The beta Mixed Reality Capture support has three components: video input, calibration, and in-game compositing.
 We have a list of supported webcams and HDMI capture devices that enable you to pull real world green screened video into the Unreal Engine from a variety of sources.
 If you have a Vive Tracker or similar tracking device, Mixed Reality Capture can match your camera location to the in-game camera to make shots more dynamic and interesting.
 Setup and calibration is done through a standalone calibration tool that can be reused across Unreal Engine 4 titles.
 Once you set up your filming location, you can use it across all applications.

 New: nDisplay Flexible, Multi-Display Rendering

 Effortlessly create video walls for large visualization installations using the new nDisplay system!
 Automatically launch any number of Unreal Engine instances - locked firmly together, with deterministic content and frame-accurate time synchronization - across any number of host computers, each instance driving its own projector or monitor display.
 Use active or passive stereoscopic rendering to enhance the viewer’s sense of immersion in the 3D scene and built-in VRPN support to drive the system from mobile VR controllers.

 For more information, please see the documentation.

 In the new audio engine, we’ve added the ability to record Engine output - or any individual Submix’s output - to a *.wav file or SoundWave Asset.